 Drag stamps onto the envelopes to make the exact postage as shown at the top left of each envelope.
-There are three pages in this activity with each page containing four envelopes.
-You can earn a trophy for correctly stamping all twelve envelopes.
+There are five levels of this activity with each level containing four envelopes.
+You can earn a trophy for correctly stamping all four envelopes in a level.

 This web site contains over a thousand free mathematical activities for teachers and pupils.
 Click here to go to the main page which links to all of the resources available.

 Please contact me if you have any suggestions or questions.

 Mathematicians are not the people who find Maths easy; they are the people who enjoy how mystifying, puzzling and hard it is.
 Are you a mathematician?